 Is your kid still living at home or taking advantage of you financially?
 If you’re struggling with an adult child that can’t — or won’t — become self-sufficient, Dr. Phil has advice:

-TELL DR. PHIL YOUR STORY: Fighting with Family or Friends?
+TELL DR. PHIL YOUR STORY: Fed up with an entitled 20-something?

 - Understand that over-indulgence is one of the most insidious forms of child abuse.
 Spoiling your children doesn’t teach them how the world works.
 All you are teaching them is that if they ask enough, you’ll give them what they want.